Apple and Samsung settle their epic patent infringement battle

-Apple and Samsung have finally ended their seven year-long legal fight over patent infringement.
+Apple and Samsung just ended their epic seven-year legal patent infringement fight.

-The dispute began in 2011 when Apple accused Samsung (SSNLF) of copying the iPhone's design and infringing on patents for features like double-tapping to zoom.
-The settlement comes after Apple (AAPL) won a $539 million jury award in May.
+The settlement closes a dispute that started in 2011 when Apple accused Samsung (SSNLF) of "slavishly" copying the iPhone's design and software features.
+A jury awarded Apple (AAPL) $539 million in May, leaving Samsung with an outstanding balance of $140 million it owed Apple.
+It was not clear Wednesday how much more, if anything, Apple will receive.

-Litigating the case cost the two companies hundreds of millions of dollars and resulted in several rulings and appeals.
-In 2012, a jury ruled Samsung must pay Apple more than $1 billion for copying various hardware and software features of the iPhone and iPad.
+Litigating the case cost the two world's two largest smartphone makers hundreds of millions of dollars and resulted in several rulings and appeals.
+In 2012, a jury ruled that Samsung must pay Apple more than $1 billion for copying various hardware and software features of the iPhone and iPad.
 A federal judge later reduced that penalty by $450 million.

 Their fight eventually landed in the Supreme Court, which in 2016 reversed an appeals court ruling that Samsung must pay $399 million for patent infringement.
-Justices sent the case back to the lower court to determine just how much Apple should receive.
+Justices sent the case back to the lower court to sort out the financial penalty.

 Related: In tech, patents are trophies -- and these companies are dominating